 They’ll Sleep Better

 Children who are physically fit and healthy sleep much better than those who aren’t, and this is good for a variety of different reasons.
 The first is that getting enough sleep allows the body to re-set itself overnight, repairing any problems that it may have come across.
 When this happens, your child will wake up feeling healthy and energized, ready for the day ahead.
+Also, According to Daniel DeMoss, studies have shown that children waking up early tends to be smarter and get better grades.
 If they don’t get enough sleep, then these repairs won’t have time to take place, and throughout the day they will feel less able to get on with things.
 Their productivity and concentration levels will fall dramatically.

 They’ll Help You

 If your kids are out exercising then you can be too; in fact, if you can all play and get fit together, it can create a much stronger bond between you as well as giving you plenty of health benefits.
 If you are taking cholesterol medication, or medication for high blood pressure or other ailments then getting a good amount of exercise can help your condition, and working out with the kids will give you the boost you need to do it, and do it regularly.

 They’ll Develop Healthy Habits